awsdocs/amazon-vpc-user-guide/doc_source/vpc-endpoints.md

 A [gateway endpoint](vpce-gateway.md) is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service\.
 The following AWS services are supported:
 + Amazon S3
 + DynamoDB

+To view all of the available AWS service names, see [Viewing available AWS service names](vpce-interface.md#vpce-view-services)\.